The short answer is - it depends on who is asking.

-If you have a serious injury case or a wrongful death case, it is best to check with a trial lawyer before agreeing to give a recorded statement.
-The adjuster and insurance company will take advantage of you when you are at your most vulnerable.
-Then, they will use it against you.
+If you have a serious injury or wrongful death case, always check with a trial lawyer before agreeing to give a recorded statement.
+The adjuster and insurance company will try to take advantage of you when you are at your most vulnerable.

 When your insurance company tells you that you need to give a recorded statement - the short answer is it depends on your policy.

 Let's say you are rear-ended by someone who thinks they are above the law and chose not to get insurance.
 Good thing you read our blog posts and articles and know to get uninsured motorist coverage!